iPrinka/comments-summary-ml-project/README.md

 ## How to use

-1. Download all the dependencies by running the following pip command in your terminal
+1. Download all the dependencies by running `make requirements` in your terminal

-        pip install -r requirements.txt

 2. Create a project on Google cloud console and enable Youtube API V3 for your project.
 Follow instructions [here.](https://console.developers.google.com/apis/api/youtube.googleapis.com/overview)